 A high fidelity prototype smartphone undergoing user testing

-A high-fidelity prototype allows designers to create a realistic model of the product.
-They often have complex design features and are used by rapid prototyping companies for usability testing.
-They can also be used to get user feedback.
+A high-fidelity prototype allows designers to render a realistic model of the product.
+They often have complex designs and are used by rapid prototyping companies for usability testing.
+Hence, they are used to get user feedback.

 Use Cases for a Prototype

 Prototypes can be a valuable tool across all stages of the product development process.
-Some of the most common use cases for rapid prototypes are:
+Some of the most common use cases for the procedure are;

 1. Validating New Product Ideas or Concept Models

-Prototypes are often used to validate concept models early in developing a product to determine the best concept model for customers.
-Upon discovering the best concept model, the designer can meet the users’ needs and expectations even before production begins.
+Prototypes are often used to validate concept models early in developing a product to determine the best concept model for the customers.
+Upon discovering the best concept model, the producer can meet the users’ needs and expectations even before production begins.

 2. Testing New Features

 Rapid prototyping can be used by a design team looking to test out new features or perform functionality testing.
-Rather than jump to mass production, the development team can create a low-fidelity prototype for initial form factor validation, or a high-fidelity prototype for designers and users to test and validate.
+Rather than jump to mass production, the development team can create a low-fidelity prototype for users to test and validate.